albertYAML/CKA-Kubernetes-Administrator-2024/storage/exercises.md

   ### A Kubernetes pod definition file named nginx-pod-cka.yaml is available.
 Your task is to make the following modifications to the manifest file:
   ### Requirements:
-  - Name the Pod alpine-pod-pod
+  - Name the Pod nginx-pod-cka
   - Create a Persistent Volume Claim (PVC) with the name nginx-pvc-cka.
 This PVC should request 80Mi of storage from an existing Persistent Volume (PV) named nginx-pv-cka and Storage Class named nginx-stc-cka .
 Use the access mode ReadWriteOnce.
   - Add the created nginx-pvc-cka PVC to the existing nginx-pod-cka POD definition.
   - Mount the volume claimed by nginx-pvc-cka at the path /var/www/html within the nginx-pod-cka POD.